A clearing agency is a person or company that facilitates the clearing and settlement of trades. Its function is to:

 - provide centralized facilities as a depository of securities.

-As of March 1, 2011, Section 21.2 of the Securities Act (Ontario) will prohibit clearing agencies from carrying on business in Ontario unless they are recognized by the Commission as a clearing agency or are exempt from the requirement to be recognized by order of the Commission.
-The OSC will assess an application for recognition or exemption based on a variety of factors, including:
+Section 21.2 of the Securities Act (Ontario) prohibits clearing agencies from carrying on business in Ontario unless they are recognized by the Commission as a clearing agency or are exempt from the requirement to be recognized by order of the Commission.
+An application for recognition as a clearing agency should be filed through the OSC's electronic filing portal.
+National Instrument 24-102 Clearing Agency Requirements (NI 24-102) sets out the framework for the recognition or exemption of all clearing agencies seeking to carry on business in a Canadian jurisdiction.
+As described in the NI 24-102, the OSC will assess an application for recognition or exemption based on a variety of factors, including but not limited to:

 - rules and rulemaking;

 - financial viability and reporting;

 - risk management;

 - outsourcing; and